yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 ## Future projects

-We don’t have much to announce for now regarding ongoing projects—we were very busy with `Tears of the Kingdom` and the Android release!
+We don’t have much to announce for now regarding ongoing projects — we were very busy with `Tears of the Kingdom` and the Android release!

 GPUCode is working on a couple of cool things.
 One of them is implementing a way to have an equivalent to {{< gh-hovercard "10545" "DXGI presentation" >}} working on Intel and AMD hardware; that way, AutoHDR can be used with any GPU vendor, not just NVIDIA.

 That’s all folks!
 For real this time.
-If you reached this point, sorry for the delay, thank you for your patience and for sticking until the end.
+If you've reached this point, thank you for your patience and for reading to the end.
+We hope you've enjoyed this mega-report!
 See you next month!
 ~~We all need some sleep…~~

 &nbsp;